 Scores Provide a Common, Objective Measure to Help Programs Compare Applicants from Different Backgrounds.

 Of all of the pieces of evidence institutions collect from applicants, only GRE® scores are standardized and objective, giving faculty committees a way to directly compare applicants with different backgrounds and experiences.
-The GRE tests are also the only measures that are research based — developed in accordance with standards set by reputable institutions such as the American Educational Research Association (AERA) and the American Psychological Association (APA) — and subject to extensive fairness guidelines, processes and reviews.
+The GRE tests are also the only measures that are research based — developed in accordance with standards set by reputable institutions such as the American Educational Research Association (AERA), the National Council on Measurement in Education (NCME) and the American Psychological Association (APA) — and subject to extensive fairness guidelines, processes and reviews.

 Other components submitted as part of an application package can be useful for the unique information they provide about a person's skills, experiences and attributes, but they are not standardized or objective, do not undergo a rigorous fairness review process and do not yield comparative data.
 Used alone, these measures can heighten the role that implicit bias plays in the review and selection processes and result in other unintended consequences that are potentially harmful to applicants and institutions.
 The clearest picture of an applicant — and the fairest admissions program — may be achieved by considering both standardized and non-standardized measures.